> ransomware group tracker

 KryBit

 RaaS operation that emerged in early 2026 with 25+ claimed victims across the United States, Germany, Austria, and Turkey by May 2026.
 Operates an 80% affiliate revenue-share model with encryptors compatible with ESXi, Linux, and Windows environments and advertised 24/7 technical support.
 MAJOR EVENT (April–May 2026): publicly engaged in a destructive doxing feud with rival group 0APT.
 After 0APT first breached KryBit's RaaS admin panel and exfiltrated staff names, credentials, wallet addresses, and ransom negotiation logs — then attempted to extort KryBit for $2M — KryBit retaliated by breaching 0APT's infrastructure and dumping evidence that 0APT was operating from a single Droid phone running Parrot OS off an SD card, confirming long-standing analyst assessments that 0APT was largely a fake operation.
 The retaliation locked out 0APT's staff but KryBit's exposed admin data (affiliate list, victim records, account credentials) materially increases its own risk of a law enforcement takedown and has damaged its standing with potential affiliates.
+Reflecting that fallout, KryBit dropped out of Bitdefender's Top 10 most active ransomware groups in the June 2026 Threat Debrief after being exposed.
+Despite that, KryBit continued posting through late June 2026: it claimed the Central Directorate of Tourism Police (POLITUR/CESTUR), a Dominican Republic law-enforcement agency, on 2026-06-25, and listed a Brazilian victim (mupras.com) on 2026-06-19.

 TTPs